dart-lang/site-www/src/language/collections.md

 ---
-title: Collection types
+title: Collections
-description: Summary of collection types in Dart.
+description: Summary of the different types of collections in Dart.
 ---

 ## Lists